 By definition, gross monthly income refers to the total amount of income a household makes before certain expenses and taxes are deducted.
 This income can refer to earned funds that come from employment or from other sources, such as child support.

-Alternatively, net monthly income refers to the amount of funds that a household has left over after taxes and certain allowable expenses are taken out.
+Alternatively, net monthly income refers to the amount of earnings that a household has remaining after taxes and certain allowable expenses are taken out.
 Allowable expenses may include rent or child support payments.